-This text does not provide guidelines for housing staff at new institutions because the practice is being abandoned with increasing frequency.
-Most correctional systems try to locate new institutions closer to major communities where good housing is available near the facility.
-In addition, expereience has shown that the private housing industry will respond to the demand for new housing created by a new employment base even in small communities.
-As long as good policies and procedures are developed for alterting off-duty staff during emergencies, in many cases it is no longer necessary to have employees reside at the facility.
-It is also generally healthier for staff and their families to live a normal life in nearby communities, sharing in civic responsibilities and enjoying social functions as regular members of the community.
+private housing industry will respond

+to the demand for new housing

+created by a new employment base

+even in small communities.
+As long as

+good policies and procedures are

+developed for alerting off-duty staff

+during emergencies, in many cases it

+is no longer necessary to have

+employees reside at the facility.
+It is

+also generally healthier for staff and

+their families to live a normal life in

+nearby communities, sharing in civic

+responsibilities and enjoying social

+functions as regular members of the

-Designers should review the issue of staff housing with the agency early in the planning process to determine if it is needed.
-The inclusion of staff housing has significant implications on, among other things, the budget, site requirements, utilities, and operating costs.
+of staff housing with the agency early

+in the planning process to determine

+if it is needed.
+The inclusion of staff

+housing has significant implications

+on, among other things, the budget,

+site requirements, utilities, and oper-

+Designers should review the issue

+community.